3. Course Design in Modern Higher Education: A New Approach

 Divergence and convergence thinking are both essential aspects of course design.
 The divergent side creates possible new pedagogical options for your course design.
 At the same time, the convergence side makes choices about which ideas are most promising.
 Before finishing a design activity, always ask yourself: do my ideas fit my educational vision and learning objectives?

-In convergent thinking, you need creativity to adapt or combine promising ideas.
+In convergent thinking, creativity is essential for adapting or combining promising ideas.

 (Roozekrans, 2020) (Van Boeijen et al., 2020).